-Does your healthcare practice use a VOIP a cloud telephony system to communicate with patients, forward, or answer calls?
+Does your healthcare practice use a VOIP cloud telephony system to communicate with patients or to forward or answer calls?
 Or does your call center cater to the healthcare vertical?
 In either case, HIPAA awareness is critical for you.

 We’ve compiled an exhaustive blog on everything you need to know about HIPAA compliance for your call center or phone communications.

 HIPAA or Health Insurance Portability and Accountability Act of 1996 is a United States legislation.
 It offers data privacy and security for the safe upkeep of medical information.